Red nose pit bulls have unique and interesting characteristics. Know more about this intelligent breed, it’s origin and temperament.

 This breed is generally robust and healthy.
 However, some are prone to genetic and non-genetic health problems which include hip dysplasia, hereditary cataracts, allergies, and heart diseases.

-Train and Socialize Early: You need to keep in mind that this breed requires lots of training and socializing, for which you will have to set aside a considerable amount of time.
-Plus, get a pit bull only if you truly love this breed, and want him/her as a loving friend and companion, not to impress others or merely as a conversation piece.
+You need to keep in mind that this breed requires lots of training and socializing, for which you will have to set aside a considerable amount of time.
+Get a Pitbull only if you understand and truly love this breed.
+You should only get a Pit if you want him/her as a loving friend and companion.
+They are companion pets and will love to nap on the couch with you!